snehashankar2010/Skin-Cancer-Detection/README.md

 # Skin-Cancer-Detection
+An interactive website where the details about the patient can be provided along with their their skin lesion images.
 Using deep learning and neural networks a learning model was built to classify benign and malignant skin diseases, which may help the doctor diagnose skin cancer at an earlier stage.